nystudio107/craft-seomatic/README.md

  {% do seomatic.meta.seoTitle(category.title) %}
 ```
 ...so that there is no additional Twig parsing that needs to be done.

+SEOmatic variables are also parsed for aliases, and in Craft 3.1, for [environment variables](https://docs.craftcms.com/v3/config/environments.html#control-panel-settings) as well.

 There may be occasions where you want to output the final parsed value of an SEOmatic variable on the frontend.
 You can do that via `seomatic.meta.parsedValue()`.
 For example: